Table of Contents

 The treatment could be:

-- Physical therapy is done with a goal of attaining functional recovery of the patient.
+- Physical therapy is done with the goal of attaining the functional recovery of the patient.
 Both chest and limb physiotherapy.

 - Occupational therapy to achieve a residual function for activities of daily living.

 - High-dose corticosteroids reduce the swelling around the injured part and relieve any compressions.

 - Bisphosphonates are administered in patients with bony lesions.

 - Skeletal muscle relaxants help in relieving the spasticity associated with weak muscles and allow for physical exercise.

 - Bladder and bowel care by manual evacuation of bowels or administration of enemas.
 Fixation of catheters to avoid soiling and irritation of the skin due to incontinence.

 - Analgesics such as opioids to maintain the patients’ comfort.

-- Skin care of the neurologically compromised patient to avoid development of pressure ulcers.
-This is achieved by use of alternating pressure mattresses, 2-hourly turning of the patient and padding of bony surfaces.
+- Skincare of the neurologically compromised patient to avoid the development of pressure ulcers.
+This is achieved by the use of alternating pressure mattresses, the 2-hourly turning of the patient and padding of bony surfaces.

 It involves administration of antibiotics in infective causes.
 Surgical decompression is done with a goal of reducing pressure on the spinal cord or the nerve roots.
 After surgery, the patients are monitored for recovery of motor and sensory function.
 Early intervention, within 48 hours, is advocated; studies indicate good results with intervention within 6 hours of injury.

 Spinal cord injuries involving the cervical region should include placement of a cervical collar at first contact with the patient to immobilize the spine and limit further injury to the spinal cord.

 Complications and Prognosis of Incomplete Cord Syndromes